rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 and the terminating element of the result stream can be identified without necessarily having to go to the last value of the tree.

-The optimal index can always be identified by reordering the triple components of the incoming triple pattern in such a way that all variable components come after the materialized components, while ensuring the SPO order within these two groups.
+The optimal index can always be identified by reordering the triple components of the incoming triple pattern in such a way that all variable components come after the materialized components, while ensuring `SPO` order within these two groups.
 After that, the index that corresponds to the given triple component order can be used.
-As an `OPS` index is not required, triple components for this can be reordered to `POS` without a loss of expressivity.
+An `OPS` index is not required because triple components for this can be reordered to `POS` without a loss of expressivity.
 [](#triple-pattern-index-mapping) shows an overview of which triple patterns can be mapped to which index.

 For example, for an `S?O` query, the components are reordered to `SO?`, which corresponds to the `SOP` index.